Do People Still Die in Quicksand?

 And in 2016 in Florida, a 78-year-old man survived being stuck in quicksand near a creek for eight hours, rescued only after a city vehicle fortuitously passed by and workers heard his cries for help.

-If you ever find yourself in such a situation, quicksand researcher Bonn told National Geographic that the best way to escape is to wriggle your legs around, creating a space between them and the quicksand.
-That enables water to flow down and loosen the sand, so you can slip out.
-Do it slowly, so that you don't panic, and keep in mind that the quicksand itself can't kill you.
+This enables water to flow down and loosen the sand, so you can slip out and retreat to firm ground.
+Do it slowly, so that you don't panic, and keep in mind that the quicksand itself can't kill people.
 It's also a good idea to take walks on the beach with a companion, and to carry a mobile phone so you can call for help if needed.

 For more tips, check out this BrainStuff video: